 3rd Way to Use Horseradish for Runny Nose: Onion-Horseradish Tea

-As onion and horseradish both are good remedies for runny nose, make a tea with both these ingredients to get faster relief from runny nose.
+As onion and horseradish both are good remedies for a runny nose, make a tea with both these ingredients to get faster relief from a runny nose.

 - Onion (chopped)- ¼ cup

 - If you can have it, chew the residue that is left after straining the tea.